Zoran-IA-Mimetique/Zoran-M-The-Fundamental-Law-of-Self-Regenerative-Systems/README.md

-# ZORAN — ΔMΩ: The Zoran Equation (Operational Law of Mimetic Resilience)
+# ZORAN🦋 — ΔMΩ: The Zoran🦋 Equation (Operational Law of Mimetic Resilience)

 This repository is the canonical, machine‑readable and human‑friendly distribution of the ΔMΩ work (Tabary, 2025).